threadstonesecure/select-demo/README.md

 # select-demo
-An overview and demo of s3 select and glacier select.
+An overview and demo of Amazon S3 SELECT and Amazon Glacier SELECT.

 ## Resources